Washington State New 2021 Landlord/Tenant Legislation

 Landlords must offer a reasonable repayment plan of monthly payments of no more than 1/3 of the monthly rent.
 The unpaid rent must be from March 1, 2020 through the end of the eviction moratorium or the end of the public health emergency, whichever is later.

 Landlords in some counties are required to provide tenants notice of the availability of an Eviction Resolution Pilot Program.
 This program is supposed to help renters and landlords agree on how to make up rent and get help with paying for rent instead of going to court.

 Right to Counsel for Indigent Defendants

-Subject to funding, indigent tenants in filed eviction cases can ask he court to appoint a lawyer to help them.
-A pers on is "indigent" if they receive public assistance or their annual income, after taxes, is at or less than 200% of the federal poverty guidelines.
+Subject to funding, indigent tenants in filed eviction cases can ask the court to appoint a lawyer to help them.
+A person is "indigent" if they receive public assistance or their annual income, after taxes, is at or less than 200% of the federal poverty guidelines.

-Landlords must give a reason for ending rental agreements and eviction tenants
+Landlords must give a reason for ending rental agreements and evicting tenants

 Get Legal Help

 Visit Northwest Justice Project to find out how to get legal help.